Atlanta Dance Theater (1988)

 Dance Theatre of Harlem (1994-1998)

 Fugate/Bahiri Ballet NY Dance Galaxy (2000-2002)

 Thaddeus Davis was born in Montgomery, Alabama.
 He is the co-artistic director of Wideman/Davis Dance and is currently on faculty as an assistant professor at The University of South Carolina.
 He began his dance studies with The Montgomery Civic Ballet, Carver Creative Performing Arts Center, and the Alabama Dance Theatre.
 Following high school he studied and danced with Barbara Sullivan’s Atlanta Dance Theatre and Dyann Robinson’s Tuskegee Cultural Arts Center.
-Davis has trained with many of the premier schools in the country including: Dance Theatre of Harlem, Boston Ballet, David Howard Dance Center, Steps on Broadway, Atlanta Dance, Tuskegee Cultural Arts Center, and Alabama Dance Theater.
+Davis has trained with many of the premier schools in the country including: Dance Theatre of Harlem, Boston Ballet, David Howard Dance Center, Steps on Broadway, Atlanta Dance, and Tuskegee Cultural Arts Center.
 Davis earned a Bachelor of Fine Arts from Butler University in 1993 and his Master of Fine Arts from Hollins University/ADF in 2011.